ethereum/steel-website/docs/blog/2025-11-27_osaka_mainnet_tests.md

 ## Schedule

-* Tests will be run as soon as Osaka is activated
+* Tests will be run as soon as Osaka is activated.

 ## Test Spec